firogh/notes/kernel/synchronization.md

 since dropped their references.
 If any statement in a given RCU read-side critical section precedes a grace period, then all statements in that RCU read-side critical section must complete before that grace period ends.

+A thread uses RCU synchronization by calling synchronize_rcu, which guarantees not to return until all the RCU critical sections executing when synchronize_rcu was called have completed.
 ##FAQ
 * Difference with primitive and atomic
 * Grace period is synchroinze_rcu or a softirq justment